On this page

 The sixth season puts men against women on the Rio Negro and trusts the cast to make the premise work.
 The deep-jungle camp adds a real survival load — humidity, insects, the slow physical attrition the early seasons learned to film well.
 The social game is the meat of it, and the show stages the post-merge run with the kind of confidence that suggests the format had finally stopped second-guessing itself.
 The Amazon is early Survivor in its sharpest groove.

-Slot #12 of 18 in the Survivor Editor's Canon.
-The neighbors below frame what we ranked above and below it.
+Slot #16 of 50 in the Survivor Editor's Canon.
+The seasons on either side show what I ranked it against.

 3 moments, no spoilers.